YashovardhanSinghal/DNA-Sequence-Alignment-and-Protein-Structure-Prediction/README.md

 ## Project Overview

-This project provides tools for DNA sequence alignment and protein secondary structure prediction.
-It includes implementations of both global and local alignment algorithms, as well as the Chou-Fasman algorithm for predicting protein secondary structures based on amino acid sequences.
+This project provides performs DNA sequence alignment and protein secondary structure prediction.
+Global and local alignment algorithms are implemented.
+Chou-Fasman algorithm has been implemented for predicting protein secondary structures based on amino acid sequences.

 ## Features